 Mosey with her catch of the day, a nice buck-tooth California sheephead.

-Each angler was given a number when they signed in that morning, which coincided with a burlap bag on the boat to put the fish we wanted to take home.
+Each angler was given a number when they signed-in that morning, which coincided with a burlap bag on the boat to put the fish we wanted to take home.
 Mosey's sheephead was put in our bag for an afternoon cookout later that day.
 Everyone on board also chipped in $5 for a shot at the heaviest fish caught throughout the outing, known as the "pool fish" that adds a little competition to things.
 Over the next few hours, we landed the occasional fish and enjoyed the sights and sounds around us.
 Seeing the barnacle-encrusted gray whales migrating passed was worth the price of admission alone.
 Mosey and I both landed some feisty mackerel, which were sliced into bait strips when the squid ran out.
 Another wild looking fish we encountered was the rockfish, which is a loose term for a number of species in the Sebastes genus.
 Eventually, I brought in a respectable sheephead that temporarily had us in the running for the pool prize.
 We later grilled the rockfish and sheephead fillets wrapped in foil with olive oil, butter and onions.
 The whole family got to try these fish for the first time, which proved to be very tasty.
 All in all, the half day fishing trip was an excellent time and further added to a memorable week spent in California.
-We already miss the company and top-notch weather.
-Until next time!
+We already miss the company and top-notch weather!

-our blackfish back east.
+My California sheephead, which resemble blackfish back east.

 The patience and knowledge of the New Seaforth's Captain and crew helped us have a very enjoyable experience.